Role-based access control: Relation to other models

-RBAC is a flexible access control technology whose flexibility allows it to implement DAC or MAC.
+RBAC is a flexible access control technology whose flexibility allows it to implement discretionary access control (DAC) or mandatory access control (MAC).
 DAC with groups (e.g., as implemented in POSIX file systems) can emulate RBAC.
 MAC can simulate RBAC if the role graph is restricted to a tree rather than a partially ordered set.

-Prior to the development of RBAC, the Bell-LaPadula (BLP) model was synonymous with MAC and file system permissions were synonymous with DAC.
+Prior to the development of RBAC, the Bell-LaPadula (BLP) model was synonymous with MAC, and file system permissions were synonymous with DAC.
 These were considered to be the only known models for access control: if a model was not BLP, it was considered to be a DAC model, and vice versa.
 Research in the late 1990s demonstrated that RBAC falls in neither category.
 Unlike context-based access control (CBAC), RBAC does not look at the message context (such as a connection's source).
 RBAC has also been criticized for leading to role explosion, a problem in large enterprise systems which require access control of finer granularity than what RBAC can provide as roles are inherently assigned to operations and data types.
 In resemblance to CBAC, an Entity-Relationship Based Access Control system is able to secure instances of data by considering their association to the executing subject.

 Comparing to ACL

 Access control lists (ACLs) are used in traditional discretionary access-control (DAC) systems to affect low-level data-objects.
 RBAC differs from ACL in assigning permissions to operations which change the direct-relations between several entities (see: ACLg below).
 For example, an ACL could be used for granting or denying write access to a particular system file, but it wouldn't dictate how that file could be changed.
 In an RBAC-based system, an operation might be to 'create a credit account' transaction in a financial application or to 'populate a blood sugar level test' record in a medical application.
 A Role is thus a sequence of operations within a larger activity.
 RBAC has been shown to be particularly well suited to separation of duties (SoD) requirements, which ensure that two or more people must be involved in authorizing critical operations.
 Necessary and sufficient conditions for safety of SoD in RBAC have been analyzed.
 An underlying principle of SoD is that no individual should be able to effect a breach of security through dual privilege.
 By extension, no person may hold a role that exercises audit, control or review authority over another, concurrently held role.

-Then again, a "minimal RBAC Model", RBACm, can be compared with an ACL mechanism, ACLg, where only groups are permitted as entries in the ACL.
+A "minimal RBAC Model", RBACm, can be compared with an ACL mechanism, ACLg, where only groups are permitted as entries in the ACL.
 Barkley (1997) showed that RBACm and ACLg are equivalent.

 For data interchange, and for "high level comparisons", ACL data can be translated to XACML.

 Attribute-based access control

-Attribute-based access control or ABAC is a model which evolves from RBAC to consider additional attributes in addition to roles and groups.
+Attribute-based access control (ABAC) is a model that evolves from RBAC to consider additional attributes in addition to roles and groups.
 In ABAC, it is possible to use attributes of: